Beaches of Puerto Lopez sunset, Ecuador

 Eight Days of Ecuador…Day 3

-I was up before the sun the next morning because I didn’t sleep well and I wanted to catch the sunrise.
-I walked out alone to the beach but unfortunately it was a little cloudy, as I walked back to my room I awoke one of two dogs lying outside of a room and was startled.
-I noticed a van in the lot next to the room with a sticker that said “raised on the road,” it intrigued me so I wrote the name in my journal.
-The evening before I noticed a young couple with two small kids and the two dogs walking around the beach.
-Upon my return to Nashville I searched Instagram, found their page and have enjoyed following them and their interesting story, a family of 4 traveling the world in a Land Rover.
+I was up before the sun the next morning, having slept poorly, eager to catch the sunrise.
+I walked out to the beach alone, but unfortunately, it was a bit cloudy.
+As I headed back to my room, I startled one of two dogs lying outside a nearby room.
+Then, I noticed a van in the lot with a sticker that read “Raised on the Road.”
+This intrigued me, so I jotted the name down in my journal.

 Hotel Rosa Mística at Montañita, Ecuador.